-- 1. BEFORE MAY 15 (4-H ONLINE) -Must enroll in LLAMA AND ALPACA CRAFT at http://v2.4honline.com. - BETWEEN MAY 16- JUNE 18 (Fair Entry)- Must register project in STATE PROJECTS > LLAMA-ALPACA CRAFTS at http://vigo-county.fairentry.com

-- 1. Ribbons Blue-Red-White - 2.
-One Grand Champion and Reserve Grand Champion Overall - 3.
-One division Champion and Reserve Champion per division. - 4.
-STATE FAIR ELIGIBLE: 3 ENTRIES PER COUNTY; ONE PER LEVEL
+4-H ONLINE ENROLLMENT: LLAMA AND ALPACA CRAFT FAIR ENTRY: STATE PROJECTS>LLAMA-APLACA CRAFTS OR POSTER

+Allows youth to learn life skills and grow in project knowledge while expressing creativity using llama or alpaca fiber.

+3 entries per county; one per level.

-- 1. Youth may exhibit any art or craft using llama or alpaca fiber. - 2.
+Youth may exhibit any art or craft using llama or alpaca fiber.

 Exhibitors should be considerate of space.
-Exhibits too large to safely move or requiring lots of space should be exhibited using photographs and a description of work in a notebook. - 3.
+Exhibits too large to safely move or requiring lots of space should be exhibited using photographs and a description of work in a notebook.

 All arts and craft exhibits must include a 4-H Craft Information Card, 4-H 618A.
 This information card is to describe work completed so the judge can more accurately evaluate the exhibit.
-Craft information cards are for judging purposes only and will not be returned to the exhibitor. - 4.
+Craft information cards are for judging purposes only and will not be returned to the exhibitor.

 If multiple pieces make up the exhibit, a photograph of the complete exhibit should be attached to the exhibit so the total exhibit can properly be displayed.
-For safety purposes any craft exhibit that resembles a sword, knife, or look-a-like weapon will be judged but will not be displayed. - 5.
+For safety purposes any craft exhibit that resembles a sword, knife, or look-a-like weapon will be judged but will not be displayed.

 Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement.

-Create and exhibit one age/grade appropriate artwork.

-Create and exhibit one age/grade appropriate artwork.

-Create and exhibit one age/grade appropriate artwork.
+Beginner (grades 3-5 suggested) Create and exhibit one age/grade appropriate artwork.

-LLAMA AND ALPACA POSTER
+LLAMA OR ALPACA POSTER